Edison (company): Operations

 Edison's primary activities are production and distribution of electricity and natural gas.
 Edison and its subsidiaries operate across Europe, Africa, and the Middle East.

-Edison is the second largest power producer in Italy (about 15% of national output) and in Greece (about 12% of national output).
+Edison is the second-largest power producer in Italy (about 15% of national output) and in Greece (about 12% of national output).
 It operates in Greece through subsidiary Elpedison (50% interest, a joint venture between Edison and Hellenic Petroleum).
 Together with DEPA, it develops the Greece–Italy pipeline project.

-Hydrocarbons operations include exploration, production and distribution of natural gas and crude oil.
+Hydrocarbon operations include exploration, production, and distribution of natural gas and crude oil.
 As of 2010, Edison owned 80 hydrocarbons concessions and permits with hydrocarbons reserves of 52.8 e9m3.

 Financial results

-Shareholders

-The Company's controlling shareholder is Electricité de France with 99.4% of the capital.
+The company's controlling shareholder is Electricité de France with 99.4% of the capital.

-Corporate whistleblowing

-On July 19, 2016, the company launched a whistleblowing platform available to its employees in order to collect information about wrongdoing and fight internal corruption.
+On July 19, 2016, the company launched a whistleblowing platform available to its employees to collect information about wrongdoing and fight internal corruption.